 - Revoke the licence or certificate

-Nottingham City Council issues permits for certain commercial operations under the Local Air Pollution Prevention and Control (LAPPC) regulations.
+Nottingham City Council issues permit for certain commercial operations under the Local Air Pollution Prevention and Control (LAPPC) regulations.
 For more information see the Defra LAPPC website.

 Download the list below for current PPC permits (2013) regulated by Nottingham City Council.